sclaussen/fourfours/README.md

 Here are some of the output files for each rule set.
 Here's what each link means:

-- **Solutions: 10 shortest + 10 longest 10**: The 10 shortest and the
+- **Top 10**: The 10 shortest expressions and the 10 longest
-  10 longest solutions for each solution between 0 and 1000.
-Note that if the number of solutions is <= 20 the combination of the 10 shortest and 10 longest will contain duplicates.
+  expressions that result in a solution for each number between 0 and 1000.
+Note that if the number of solutions is < 20 the combination of the 10 shortest and 10 longest expressions will contain duplicates.

-- **Solution count**: For each solution 0 to 1000, the total number of solutions found.
+- **Count**: For each number 0 to 1000, the total number of solutions found.

-- **Solution count sorted**: The count of solutions found from 0 to 1000 but sorted and the numbers for which solutions were not found have been removed.
+- **Count (sorted)**: The sorted count of the number from 0 to 1000 found.
+All numbers for which no solutions were not found have been removed.

-- **Solutions found**: A list of the solutions found.
+- **Solved**: A list of the numbers between 0 and 1000 found atleast once.

-- **Solution not found**: A list of the solutions not found.
+- **Unsolved**: A list of the numbers between 0 and 1000 that were not found.

-- **Solutions**: The raw data of 1001 files, one per each possible solution 0 to 1000, each containing all the solutions found for that number.
+- **All Solutions**: The raw data directory containing 1001 files, one per each number 0 to 1000, each containing all the solutions found for that number.